Top 6 Arthritis Myths Busted

 According to the National Arthritis Foundation, it is estimated that as the prevalence of arthritis increases, the age of onset of symptoms will continue to decrease.
 Conservative estimates suggest that by 2040 the number of adults in the U.S. with physician-diagnosed arthritis will increase 49 percent (to 78.4 million or 25.9 percent of all adults), and the number of adults reporting activity limitations due to their arthritis symptoms will increase 52 percent (to more than 34.6 million).

 RELATED ARTICLE: Juvenile Arthritis Facts, Cory Calendine, MD

 Arthritis can not be prevented.
 False!

 While some risk factors for arthritis including age, gender and genetics cannot be modified, you can take steps to reduce your risk or delay the onset of some forms of arthritis.
-For the most common forms of arthritis, maintaining a healthy weight, staying physically active, avoiding smoking, and minimizing your risk of injury during activities can all help prevent arthritis as you age.
+For osteoarthritis, the most common form of arthritis, maintaining a healthy weight, staying physically active, avoiding smoking, and minimizing your risk of injury during activities can all help prevent arthritis as you age.

 Exercise makes arthritis worse.
 False!